All Episodes

 How are we going to get better followers?

-No, I somebody asked me if I thought the previous caller who cited a 17th Amendment and said he was basically trying to say the system is the Constitution.
+Somebody asked me if I thought the previous caller who cited the 17th Amendment and said he was basically trying to say the system is the Constitution.

-And it'd be the nuttiest thing we could do, because you'd just turn the whole country over to the left, the parasites and government operatives, that's who would take over, and they would rewrite the Constitution so that it would say exactly what they are doing and what they believe.
+And it'd be the nuttiest thing we could do because you'd just turn the whole country over to the left, the parasites, government operatives, that's who would take over, and they would rewrite the Constitution so that it would say exactly what they are doing and what they believe.

 You know, the left fights on and on.

-They really, when you look at at how they operate, they don't look for knockout punches.
+They really, when you look at how they operate, they don't look for knockout punches.

 Soviets didn't have four-year plans.